Defending Against Ransomware Attacks: Best Practices for Success

 - Implement least privilege.
 Reduce the risk of attackers gaining access to critical systems or sensitive data by giving users only the bare minimum privileges needed to do their jobs.
 Identity and access management (IAM) controls can help you grant least privilege access based on who is requesting it, the context of the request, and the risk of the access environment.

-- Advanced endpoint security.
+- Advance endpoint security.
 Visibility is vital to ransomware defense.
 Endpoint detection and response (EDR) tools combine real-time continuous monitoring and collection of endpoint data with automated response and analysis.
 Emerging extended detection and response (XDR) solutions extend these capabilities to email, servers, cloud workloads, and networks to provide analysts with greater context.

 - Ensure awareness.
 Users should receive continuous security awareness training that details the threat of ransomware and the ways it can be delivered.
 Take baseline measurements related to current phishing susceptibility and cybersecurity knowledge levels, and track progress over time with simulated phishing attacks.